PyxelM/alucinara/content/groups/oyholiru-tribe.md

 ---
-title: "title"
+title: title
 tags:
   - tribes
   - oyholiru
 ---
 ## The Oyhólıru Minikin
 The Oyhólıru ([Proto-Naíruan](languages/proto-nairuan): 'People,' `*o-yhólıru`) minikin were a tribe native to the [Naíruan Peninsula](locations/nairuan-peninsula.md) and surrounding area, and were well known for their societal and industrial efficiency.